gguilt/pong/README.md

-# pong
+# Pong

-Pong made with SDL2
+Pong game by Radon Therapy.
+Made with SDL2.

 # License

 Bebas Neue font is licensed under OFL.
-SDL2 is licensed under ZLib License (see SDL2-LICENSE.txt) All rights reserved for other source code and assets.
+For other code and assets, please read LICENSE file.